How to write an email or letter in Basque

 Basque email / letter openings for formal correspondence

-Here is a list of formal Basque greetings used in letters and emails:
+Here is a list of highly formal Basque greetings used in official or ceremonial correspondence (note the use of colons):

 Basque email/letter openings for informal correspondence

-Here is a list of openings which can be used when writing an informal letter or email in Basque:
+Here is a list of openings which can be used when writing an informal letter or email in Basque (typically followed by a comma):

 All of these greetings are synonyms, and their English translation would be "friend".